fbpx

 Let’s set the scene.

 You’ve finished painting the kids’ bedrooms, deadheading your late summer blooms, and tidying the house before the last sunny weekend of the summer ends.
 You enter your storage area to grab a pair of gloves, and there it is: the pile.
-The pile that has plagued you for weeks and contains an assortment of empty paint containers and aerosols that you’ve kept aside until you figure what to do with them.
+The pile that has plagued you for weeks and contains an assortment of empty paint containers and aerosols that you’ve kept aside until you figure out what to do with them.

 This is where Product Care comes in.
 Not only are partially full paint products recyclable in every Canadian province*, their containers are too—even when they’re empty!

 *Note: If you are in Alberta, please visit ARMA’s website to learn more about their paint recycling program in Alberta.
 If you are in Quebec, visit EcoPeinture’s website.
 Product Care manages the paint recycling program for every other province in Canada.
-You can also find information on paint recycling on the Northwest Territories and the Yukon on their government websites.
+You can also find information on paint recycling in the Northwest Territories and the Yukon on their government websites.

 What does this mean for trips to your local depot?
 Read on below!